 The journey begins with a discussion and collective agreement of how spaces within their school could be better used.
 Ideas are then built by pupils in a low cost, high impact trial or ‘space hack’ to see what might work in any given school space.
 The outcome of the space hack provides engagement in the change process and evidence of what’s possible and where.

 Solutions are often found in well considered furnishings; addressing specific learner needs or teaching styles and located outwith the classroom within the corridors and spaces beyond.

 A pioneering school which has embraced this process and delivered significant improvements for the teachers and pupils is Our Lady of the Missions (OLM) primary school in East Renfrewshire.
 Through collaboration with Studio 42 Design, A&DS were able to outline a strategy of opportunities in changing space to better meet the needs of the school.
 Catherine Dillon-Ruddy, headteacher of OLM quickly transformed the school through the introduction of a dedicated STEM space and calling on parents to help construct a variety of learning settings throughout the school grounds.

 In realising the possibilities of a better learning environment, OLM appointed Alice Jacobs of Flux Laser & CNC Studio to collaborate with the pupils to design and fabricate bespoke furnishings.
 This group came to be known as the ‘Space Pioneers’.
-This project and the stories of other schools embarking on Tests of Change will be featured through Mid-June to Mid-October as part of its ‘A Year of Timber’ series in Gallery 2A of The Lighthouse.
+This project and the stories of other schools embarking on Tests of Change will be featured through Mid-August to Mid-October as part of its ‘A Year of Timber’ series in Gallery 2A of The Lighthouse.